nafeiznahar/payhalal-woocommerce-plugin/README.md

 - Success URL: https://your-website/shop/?wc-api=payhalalcallback
 - Cancel URL: https://your-website/shop/?wc-api=payhalalcallback

-If you have any troubles with installation or have any questions, please contact salam@payhalal.my
+If you have any troubles with installation or have any questions, please contact <mark>tech_support@payhalal.my</mark>.